NOAA-OWP/inundation-mapping/unit_tests/README.md

 pytest ./foss_fim/unit_tests/clip_vectors_to_wbd_test.py
 ```
-If you'd like to run a particulat test, you can, for example:
+If you'd like to run a particular test, you can, for example:
 ```
 pytest -v -s -k test_append_id_to_file_name_single_identifier_success
 ```